eslint/eslint/docs/src/extend/custom-rule-tutorial.md

 touch enforce-foo-bar.js # create file foo-bar.js
 ```

-## Step 2: Stub Out Rule File
+## Step 2: Stub Out the Rule File

-In the `foo-bar.js` file, add some scaffolding for the `foo-bar` custom rule.
+In the `enforce-foo-bar.js` file, add some scaffolding for the `enforce-foo-bar` custom rule.
 Also, add a `meta` object with some basic information about the rule.

 All ESLint rules are objects that follow this structure.